ushashrree123/Ushashrree-/README.md

 👋 Hi there!
-I'm [Your Name], a tech enthusiast with a Master's in Information Technology and Science, specializing in Information Technology Management, and a Bachelor's in Computer Science and Engineering.
+I'm Sai Usha Shrree Vuppala, a tech enthusiast with a Master's in Information Technology and Science, specializing in Information Technology Management, and a Bachelor's in Computer Science and Engineering.

 🎓 Education:
 - 🎓 Master's in Information Technology (Specialization: Information Technology Management).